2020–21 UCF Knights men's basketball team: AAC preseason media poll

+Note: In many cases, Scout, Rivals, 247Sports, On3, and ESPN may conflict in their listings of height and weight.; In these cases, the average was taken.
+ESPN grades are on a 100-point scale.; Sources: "2020 Team Ranking".
+Rivals.
+Retrieved April 16, 2020.;

 Schedule and results

-UCF will start a series with Michigan beginning this season in Ann Arbor, Michigan.
+UCF started a series with Michigan beginning this season in Ann Arbor, Michigan.

 COVID-19 impact

-Due to the ongoing COVID-19 pandemic, the Knights' schedule is subject to change, including the cancellation or postponement of individual games, the cancellation of the entire season, or games played either with minimal fans or without fans in attendance and just essential personnel.
+Due to the ongoing COVID-19 pandemic, the Knights' schedule was subject to change, including the cancellation or postponement of individual games, the cancellation of the entire season, or games played either with minimal fans or without fans in attendance and just essential personnel.